 - How is the campaign structurally set up?

-So, when testing Facebook Ads as a B2B marketing channel, you can try different audiences, different offers, and different journeys to find out which variation gives you the best return on investment (#2) or the cheapest cost-per-acquisition (#3).
+When testing Facebook Ads as a B2B marketing channel, you can try different audiences, offers and journeys to determine which variation gives you the best return on investment (#2) or the cheapest cost-per-acquisition (#3).
 So, your channel validation depends on these specific factors.

 - Targeting the wrong people